Ida Van Smith

-Ida Van Smith (1917 – May 13, 2003) was an African-American pilot and flight instructor born in 1917 in Lumberton, North Carolina and died in that very town on May 13, 2003.
+Ida Van Smith (March 21, 1917 – March 13, 2003) was an African-American pilot and flight instructor born in 1917.

 Personal life

+Ida Van Larkin was born in Lumberton, North Carolina on March 21, 1917.

 Smith was the youngest of three children and grew up in a loving and sheltered environment.
 Her mother was African-American and her father was of mixed ethnicity.
 Her family was very religious and attended church services on a regular basis.
 Smith's interest in aviation began when she was a child.
 She took an interest in barnstorming and wing-walking exhibitions in Lumberton.

 She married Edward D. Smith and moved to New York City.
 She and her husband raised four children.

 Ida Van Smith's second husband was Benjamin E. Dunn.

 Education

 Smith graduated from Redstone Academy in 1934 as the valedictorian of her class.
 She studied at Barber Scotia Junior College in Concord, North Carolina and then attended Shaw University in Raleigh, North Carolina.
 She graduated with a major in social studies and a minor in mathematics.
 Smith earned a scholarship to the City College of New York where she earned a Master of Science degree in 1964.
 In 1967, Smith went to the LaGuardia Airport to take her first lesson in a single-engine airplane.
 She then studied at an airport in Fayetteville, North Carolina.
 Smith became a licensed pilot, instrument rated which means that she was allowed to fly during inclement weather, and ground instructor.